-On our return from a road-trip from Minnesota back to our home in Central Oregon we trekked through eastern Idaho.
+On our return from a road trip from Minnesota back to our home in Central Oregon, we trekked through eastern Idaho.
 One of the places that had popped up on our itinerary was Craters of the Moon National Monument which is located between Idaho Falls and the State capital Boise.
-Living in Central Oregon we have plenty of examples of volcanic activity including cinder buttes, lava fields and lava tube caves but we decided to check this Craters of the Moon – can you ever too much of lava fields!
+Living in Central Oregon we have plenty of examples of volcanic activity including cinder buttes, lava fields and lava tube caves but we decided to check these Craters of the Moon – can you ever too much of lava fields!

 Craters of the Moon is a vast ocean of lava flows with scattered islands of cinder cones and sagebrush.
 The Monument was established on May 2, 1924.
 In November 2000, a presidential proclamation by President Clinton greatly expanded the Monument area.
 The 410,000-acre National Park Service portions of the expanded Monument were designated as Craters of the Moon National Preserve in August 2002.
 The Monument and Preserve encompass three major lava fields and about 400 square miles of sagebrush steppe grasslands to cover a total area of 1,117 square miles.
 The Monument alone covers 343,000 acres.

 The 60 distinct solidified lava flows that form the Craters of the Moon Lava Field range in age from 15,000 to just 2,000 years.